 The only confirmable inclusions are children John and James, who appeared in surviving baptismal records.
 Their dates are correct.
 The name of Allan is not a common Irish name and has never appeared in family records.
 It could well be that the name "Allan" was misheard or mistranscribed.

-We know little of the mechanics or impetus of the Fagan (and possibly Caffrey) migrations but the earliest Fagan immigration date suggested by 19th century records was 1855, when Mary Caffrey and Edward Fagan were said to immigrate.
+We know little of the mechanics or impetus of the Fagan (and possibly Caffrey) migrations but the earliest Fagan immigration date suggested by 19th century records was the daughter Mary Fagan, who probably immigrated to Manhattan around 1848 and was in the 1855 New York State census with husband George Eason and her first daughter.
+The next was 1855, when Mary Caffrey Fagan (and possibly her husband Edward) was said to immigrate.
 The presumed source of this date was Eugene Fagan, who was probably the informant on Mary's death certificate.
 The next date cited was Edward Jr.'s 1857 (1910 census) and as army records suggest the same year, it was certainly no later.
 Matthew named 1870, but there is evidence that he was already in Manhattan in 1868.
 None of the dates are solid because I have found none of our Fagans in ship listings (The NY records are unindexed for the years in question) and I've found only two certain naturalizations--both of them in 1866.

 John Caffrey One of the most intriguing, though unconfirmed, family stories involves John Caffrey, born in 1816, who (the story goes) was arrested and made by British authorities to emigrate because of the offense of shooting rabbits on a Sunday.
 As the story continues, intercession from Henry Grattan reduced his sentence from death to migration.
 The family never heard from him again, although Irish relatives, when visiting New York, were said to happen upon him in his own blacksmith shop.
 A further variant on the story has him migrating to Cork and joining the army, after which he migrated to New York.